 Instructions

 For incoming 7th graders, students are required to read two books before the end of summer.
 One of those two books must be chosen from the required book list below, and the second book should be chosen from the additional book list.
-Learn more about Aestas Libri guidelines and requirements.
+Learn more about Libri Aestivi guidelines and requirements.

 Book Report Form